 4. Prepare any meals or snacks you may want to in advance to make the week ahead easier.

-Food is one of the quickest and easiest expenses to reduce when you take the time to cook at home.
+Food is one of the quickest and easiest expenses to reduce when you cook at home.
 I encourage anyone wanting to save money or live more frugally to focus on this skill first.

 3. Buy in Bulk

-When you prepare homemade meals frequently, you tend to use lots of ingredients.
-This is particularly true when baking, preserving or canning food from your garden.
+When you prepare homemade meals frequently, you tend to use many ingredients.
+This is particularly true when baking, preserving, or canning food from your garden.

-To save money on these pantry staples, purchasing ingredients in bulk is a great option.
+Purchasing bulk ingredients is a great option to save money on these pantry staples.
 Although it may seem intimidating and expensive initially, the cost is generally much lower than purchasing small individual packages.

 4. Make Your Own Home & Beauty Products